 Enchiladas: Enchiladas belong to the Mayan era, and at the time people used to eat corn tortillas stuffed with small fish.
 The locals have replaced the filing with meat, cheese, beans, seafood, vegetables or all of these.
 Then they cover the tortillas with chili sauce.

-Mexico is generally an affordable destination for travelers on a tight budget.
-The cost of your trip to Mexico really depends on the level of comfort you will want while here.
-If you’re backpacking and planning on staying in dormitories, hostels and eating fast food then budget between $35 to $50 a day.
-If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between $50 to $100 per day.
-If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants then budget about $250 plus a day.
+Mexico is generally an affordable destination for travelers on all budgets.
+The cost of your trip to Mexico really depends on the level of comfort you want.
+If you are backpacking and planning on staying in dormitories, hostels and eating fast food then budget between $50 to $100 per day.
+If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between $100 to $200 per day.
+If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants then budget at least $200 to $500+ per day.

 Meal For One